kwalczak80/Speedy-cars/README.md

 ![Register page tab](docs/images/existing-features/dynamic-page-titles/register-page.JPG)

-### Thumbinals are presented on the screen using Lightbox to allow the user to view a car in details
+### Thumbinals

-When the user clicks on the 'More info' button they will be redirected to the page to view more details about the car they interested about.
+When the user clicks on the **More info** button they will be redirected to the page to view more details about the car they interested about.

 ![Thumbinails main picture](docs/images/existing-features/thumbinails/thumbinails-main-picture.JPG)